Girgias/php-rfcs/deprecate-implicit-nullable-types.md

 Therefore, as of PHP 8.1, any parameter that has a default value prior to a required one is effectively a required parameter, and will throw an `ArgumentCountError` exception if the parameter is not provided, be that positionally or via a named argument.
-In consequence, support for implicit nullable types already causes confusions about what should be permitted and what should not.
+In consequence, support for implicitly nullable types already causes confusions about what should be permitted and what should not.

-Another issue with implicit nullable types is in relation to inheritance.
+Another issue with implicitly nullable types is in relation to inheritance.
 It is rather confusing that if a child class has the exact same type signature as the parent, but a different default value, this would cause an LSP violation error to be thrown.